 very low- and low-inco RHNA) by establishing sites identified in the la Timeframe: Ongoing Community & Economic Development Department General Fund The 2017-2019 HIP included sufficient allocations for development sites identified in the Land Inventory, including 1,566 in the Downtown area.
 The City has since discontinued the HIP program.
 Accommodation of housing units will instead be based on the City's capacity to provide infrastructure and services for new housing.
 The City will continue to encourage and accommodate very-low- and low-income housing.
-Delete.
-Re-evaluate and continue HIP exemptions as needed to facilitate housing construction, redevelopment, and large scale catalyst projects in the Downtown area.
-Timeframe: Ongoing Neither the 2014-2016 HIP nor the 2017-19 HIP put further limitations on growth in the Downtown area.
+Delete. ntinue HIP exemptions as needed to truction, redevelopment, and large scale Downtown area.
+Ongoing Neither the 2014-2016 HIP nor the 2017-19 HIP put further limitations on growth in the Downtown area.
 The City has since discontinued the HIP program.
 Accommodation of housing units will instead be based on the City's capacity to provide Delete.

 H Housing Program Progress?
 Continue/Modify/Delete Responsible Agency: Funding: Quantified Objectives: Community & Economic Development Department General Fund n/a infrastructure and services for new housing.
 Several projects are underway to redevelop Downtown catalyst sites with housing. mptions from the HIP in conjunction with courage infill development.
 Ongoing Community & Economic Development Department General Fund n/a The 2014-2016 HIP required minimum energy efficiency measures in order to qualify for allocations.
 Allocations were awarded on a first-come, first-served basis.
 The 2017-19 HIP continued to allow exemptions in conjunction with the TDC program.
 The City has since discontinued the HIP program but will continue to encourage infill development.
 Delete. years as a mechanism hasized categories during competitive to encourage infill development, mixedential) projects, and lot consolidation for Ongoing Community & Economic Development Department General Fund n/a The City has discontinued the HIP program.
 Accomodation of housing units will instead be based on the City's capacity to provide infrastructure and services for new housing.
 The City will continue to encourage infill development, mixed-use projects, and lot consolidation for larger projects.
 Delete.
-Provide information on the HIP on the Community and Economic Development website and conduct outreach to local developers. • Conduct 2-3 developer workshops during the 2015-2022 period. • Conduct outreach at the yearly Real Estate Roundup.
+Provide information of Economic Developme local developers. • Conduct 2-3 deperiod. on the HIP on the Community and ent website and conduct outreach to eveloper workshops during the 2015-2022 ach at the yearly Real Estate Roundup.
 The City discontinued the HIP program.
 City planning staff is still available to meet and answer questions one-on-one with potential applicants.
 The City also conducts notification and outreach to local developers.
 Delete.
 Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing Community & Economic Development Department General Fund n/a